claudiosarto/lasagna-pedia/README.md

 - Add a "where to buy" all the proper ingredients
 - Evolve the site to a full eCommerce to sell all the different variations

 ### Content

-- History section has been generated with the help of https://chat.openai.com/.
-Content has been checked for antiplagiarism on https://www.quetext.com/, report available at this link https://www.quetext.com/results/335349786683fe3a0f42
+- History page has been generated with the help of [ChatGPT](https://chat.openai.com/).
+Content has been checked for antiplagiarism on using [Quetext](https://www.quetext.com/), report available at this [link](https://www.quetext.com/results/335349786683fe3a0f42)
-    - index page report
-    -
-- Recipe section has been generated with the help of https://chat.openai.com/ and tuned to reflect what I generally cook by myelf, although the recipe can vary from region to region. an antiplagiarism check has been performed using
+- Recipe page has been generated with the help of [ChatGPT](https://chat.openai.com/) and tuned to reflect what I generally cook by myelf, although the recipe can vary from region to region. an antiplagiarism check has been performed [Quetext](https://www.quetext.com/), report available at this [link](https://www.quetext.com/results/412b3c17cbec008cda94)

 ### Credits